nershman/notes/README.md

     * "We also see why pitch shifting using this procedure automatically includes anti-aliasing: we simply do not compute bins that are above our Nyquist frequency by stopping at fftFrameSize2.
 This does not even need an additional processing step."

 https://www.youtube.com/watch?v=WGYVOSFqcGY

+note: windows and grains are different... need to lookmore into it.